 - Cafes include Biga, Cafetery, Roladin (home to some amazing Hanukkah donuts), The Olive Mill, Roy Chocolate, Landwer Cafe, and CafeNeto.

 - Ice Cream shops include Anita and Vaniglia (one of Tel Aviv’s best ice-cream joints).

-- Pubs include Beer Garden by Paulaner, Jajo Wine Bar, Tasting Room (read our review here), and Molly Bloom’s (their sister pub on the other side of town is quite possibly the best Irish bar in Israel).
+- Pubs include Beer Garden by Paulaner, Jajo Wine Bar, Tasting Room (read our review here), The Whiskey Bar & Museum (read our review here) and Molly Bloom’s (their sister pub on the other side of town was the first Irish bar in Israel, and is quite possibly the best Irish bar in Israel).

 Sarona isn’t just for kids and families.
 If you are looking to impress a date, there are some excellent romantic little corners you could find yourself in.
 Together with some excellent restaurants (see above), Sarona could become the hot date rendezvous point for Tel Avivians.
 Personally, the Picnic concept is a winner for me, nothing like a picnic basket, blanket and good conversation to win someone over!

 There are some great places to shop at Sarona, including the following (oil up that credit card!):